Michael A. Taylor Player Props: Twins vs. Yankees

 Michael A. Taylor At The Plate

-- Taylor leads Minnesota with 12 hits, batting .255 this season with five extra-base hits.
+- Taylor leads Minnesota in total hits (13) this season while batting .260 with five extra-base hits.

+- Taylor will look to extend his four-game hitting streak.
+He's batting .368 with three homers over the course of his last outings.

-- Taylor has picked up a hit in eight of 13 games this season, with multiple hits four times.
+- Taylor has gotten at least one hit in 64.3% of his games this season (nine of 14), with more than one hit four times (28.6%).

-- He has hit a long ball in two of 13 games played this year, and in 6.3% of his plate appearances.
+- In 14 games played this year, he has hit a homer in two of them.

-- In three of 13 games this year, he has scored, including multiple runs once.
+- In four of 14 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.